pblworks/pblworks-interview-exercise/README.md

-This repo is meant to be used as the interview exercise for Engineering roles in PBLWorks
+This repo is meant to be used as the interview exercise for Engineering roles in PBLWorks.

 ## Repo Overview

 This is a Next.js project.
 It is using the App Router of Next.js v14.
 It is also using Prisma ORM along with a SQLite database that you can find at: `src/prisma/dev.db`.
-Final MUI is already setup and ready to use.
+Finally, MUI is already setup and ready to use.

 ### Models